jembi/openhim-core-js/docs/getting-started.md

   "loginBanner": ""     // add text here that you want to appear on the login screen, if any.
 }
 ```

+Next, it is important to ensure that your OpenHIM Admin Console is able to communicate with the OpenHIM-Core.
 ```sh
 Make sure you have the latest Apache server installed: sudo apt-get install apache2